 It is this distinction that allows the implementation of move semantics and perfect forwarding.
 At this point the concept of move semantics cannot yet fully be discussed (but see section 9.7 for a more thorough discussusion) but it is very well possible to illustrate the underlying ideas.

-Consider the situation where a function returns a struct Data
+Consider the situation where a function returns a struct Data containing a

 pointer to dynamically allocated characters.
 Moreover, the struct defines a

-member function copy(Data const &other)
+member function copy(Data const &other) that takes another Data object

 and copies the other's data into the current object.
 The (partial) definition

-might look like this (To the observant reader:
+of the struct Data might look like this (To the observant reader:

 in this example the memory leak that results from using Data::copy()